-- Additional promotion of VISION 2050; - The provision of additional information about the planning process and how SEWRPC will use the VISION 2050 results going forward; - Advance SEWRPC distribution of VISION 2050 workshop materials to partners; - Ample time and space for visioning activities; - Additional partner-provided language facilitation for non-English speakers; and - Additional time for participants to publicly comment during the workshops.
+- Additional promotion of VISION 2050 - The provision of additional information about the planning process and how SEWRPC will use the VISION 2050 results going forward - Advance SEWRPC distribution of VISION 2050 workshop materials to partners - Ample time and space for visioning activities - · Additional partner-provided language facilitation for non-English speakers - Additional time for participants to publicly comment during the workshops

-SEWRPC and the partner organizations have already implemented VISION 2050 improvements in the form of more detailed information and lead time for partners to promote their second set of workshops, additional materials that further explain and define the VISION 2050 approach and content, prompt postings on the vision2050sewis.org website, and advance distribution of materials and links to partners.
-Additional enhancements include shortening workshops from two hours to 90 minutes and tailoring activities accordingly, accommodating space needs, and encouraging participation, comments, and questions before, during, and after the workshops.
+SEWRPC and the partner organizations subsequently implemented VISION 2050 improvements in the form of more detailed information and lead time for partners to promote their second set of workshops, additional materials that further explain and define the VISION 2050 approach and content, prompt postings on the VISION 2050 website (www.vision2050sewis.org), and advance distribution of materials and links to partners.
+Additional enhancements included shortening workshops from two hours to 90 minutes and tailoring activities accordingly, accommodating space needs, and encouraging participation, comments, and questions before, during, and after the workshops.